jhcp/volleyzombie/README.txt

 Volley Zombie
 =============

-This is a game where you play volleyball while kiling some zumbies, skeletons, and other monsters.
+This is a game where you play volleyball while killing some zombies, skeletons, and other monsters.
 It was created as an entry to The Liberation Pixel Cup.

 You play with Thomas, whom went off from work to wind down in the beach and got